-\paragraph{Non-linear chiral Luttinger liquid theory--} In order to properly capture these last features, quantum effects must be included in the theoretical description.
+In order to properly capture these last features, quantum effects must be included in the theoretical description.
 In this perspective, the semiclassical evolution \eqref{eq_NonLinearClassicalHydrodinamicalEquation} can be seen as the classical limit of the Heisenberg equation for the density operator of a $\chi$LL supplemented with a group velocity dispersion term and a forward-scattering non-linearity.
-This suggests the following form for the lowest non-universal corrections to the quantum $\chi$LL Hamiltonian for our FQH fluid,